nirajradadiya/subscriber/README.md

 # Subscriber

--We have a database migration for website, website_post and website subscriber -We have added seeder for default website
+-I have a database migration for website, website_post and website subscriber.

+-I have also implemented model with softdelete.
+-I have added seeder for default website table.
--we have created API for post create as well as user website subscriber -Created cron when any post created for website we are sending email to subscribed user via cron please check controller, Cron , Migration, seeds
+-I have created API for post create as well as user website subscriber.
+-Created cron when any post created for website and we are sending email to subscribed user via cron .
+-Please check controller, Cron , Migration, seeds.